Westfalen AG: Energy supply division

 The liquefied petroleum gas brand Westfalengas (DIN 51622) has been available on the German market since 1954.
 It consists of a minimum of 95 percent by volume of propane and propene, and five percent by volume of ethane, butane and butane isomer components.
 It is made from the production of crude oil and natural gas and as a processed product from refineries.

 Westfalengas is used by private households and companies for heat generation; in industry, craft and agriculture is it used as an energy source.
 Even under low pressure (approx. 8 bar), 260 litres of gaseous gas will make one litre of liquid gas.
 This means that large quantities can be stored and transported using little space.
 Residential complexes and housing estates can be equipped with their own supply network.

 Westfalengas supplies LPG and propellant for operating engines.
 As the gas mixture burns with almost no fumes, vehicles such as forklift trucks can even be used inside buildings.
 Westfalen LPG is available at around 900 public service stations through different brands and companies.
 This means that the company is the segment leader in Germany.
 Westfalen LPG is different from heating fuel gas as it has a higher butane content: In summer the mixing ratio is 40 percent propane and 60 percent butane, in winter the ratio is the exact opposite.

 The energy supply division supplies solar thermal energy systems and components under the brand Solacept.

 The company has been supplying natural gas and electricity across Germany since November 2012.

+In mid-2023, the Westfalen Group acquired a majority stake in NGC.Tec GmbH, which installs heat pumps, among other things.

+In January 2024, the company expanded its product range to include bio-LPG from renewable sources.